Why energy trading with your solar battery is more burnout than breakthrough

 First Things First: The Blackout Question

 Yes, a battery means your solar can keep running when the grid drops out.
-Without one, your panels shut down by law.
-For many, that peace of mind is priceless — fridges cold, Wi-Fi humming, lights on.
+Without one, your system shuts down to ensure you're not sending power down lines that may soon be under repair.

 But let’s be honest: most of us aren’t buying a $15k battery just to keep Netflix running during a storm.
-What we really want to know is: will it save me money?
+What we really want to know is: will it save me money, pay for itself quickly, and give me a better ROI?

 Solar Alone: Already a Winner